canjs/can-component/docs/view.md

 @codepen

 Notice that the view is rendered with an __instance__ of the ViewModel, not the ViewModel constructor function.
+A new ViewModel instance is created for each element.
 For example, the following shows independent age values:

 ```js
 import {Component} from "can";